sssx-dev/sssx/PLAN.md

 ## Rest

+- [ ] Send a list of paths changed to S3 plugin
 - [ ] have a way to generate a single url update
 - [ ] update removal process to remove all files that are not part of the generated folders
 - [ ] add CLI option to only update dynamic files (don't regenerate whole build, don't reupload it)